ROCm/hipBLASLt/next-cmake/README.rst

 Configure and build
 ^^^^^^^^^^^^^^^^^^^

-hipBLASLt provides modern CMake support and relies on native CMake fnuctionality with exception of some project specific options.
+|project_name| provides modern CMake support and relies on native CMake fnuctionality with exception of
+some project specific options.
 As such, users are advised to refer to the CMake documentation for general usage questions.
 Below are usage examples to get started.
 For details on all configuration options see the options section.

-Full build of hipBLASLt
+Full build of |project_name|
 -----------------------

    .. code-block:: cmake
       :linenos:

-      cd hipBLASLt/next-cmake
+      cd |project_name|/next-cmake
       # configure
       CC=/opt/rocm/bin/amdclang++          \
       CXX=/opt/rocm/bin/amdclang++         \